gazachmad/boxbilling/readme.md

     'user' => 'root',
     'password' => 'root',
 ```
 - Make `docker` folder on the project root, and add `mysql` folders inside.
-These folders will contains regular config files.
+This folder will contains regular config files.
 Some config files will be copied to docker image and other will be read anytime Docker Compose started up.
 - Create `docker-compose.yml`, this is the server configuration file that will define containers and network configuration for our docker stack.
 - Create `dockerFile-php-apache` for PHP Apache image builder.
 - Now run `docker-compose up` and let docker build images and containers.